Volst/graphql-authentication/README.md

-# GraphQL User
+# GraphQL Authentication

+**Work in progress, do not use yet**

 A very opinionated user authentication package for [GraphQL](https://graphql.org/).
 It uses old-school email/password authentication.

-By default GraphQL User has an adapter for [Prisma](https://www.prisma.io/), but you can use any data layer (e.g. an ORM) you want with it.
-Please write a PR with another adapter!
+This package does not access your data layer (e.g. an ORM); for that you need to write a _adapter_ (which is not hard to do).
+If you use Prisma, there is already an adapter for you, **[graphql-authentication-prisma](https://github.com/Volst/graphql-authentication/tree/master/packages/graphql-authentication-prisma)**.

 **Features:**